The various types of bingsu, the Korean shaved ice

 Reading Time: 3 minutes

 In Korea, there is a special dessert for cooling off in summer: bingsu (빙수).
 It is a dessert consisting of a base of crushed ice to which various toppings are added and is in a way comparable to shaved ice.
+There are several types of bingsu.
+If you want to find out what they are, keep reading this article!

-The history of bingsu
+The history of the Korean shaved ice

 Let’s start first with the history of bingsu.
 It first appeared during the Joseon Dynasty through trade with China, where people used to mix ice and fruit to lower their body temperature during hot days, creating a dessert named baobing.
 In particular, government officials began to enjoy mixing ice and sweet beans or fruit, and gradually the dessert became common among the rest of the people as well.